mpbarlow/laravel-vue-component-helper/README.md

 </script>
 ```

-**Be careful**: For exactly the same reasons as above, care must be taken when passing “arguments” to custom Blade directives.
-As well as avoiding quotes, if you wish to pass any argument you must pass them all, up to and including the last argument specified, even if some arguments are an empty string.
-For example, if you wish to specify the variable for the root Vue instance, but wish to use the default component and mount elements, you would call `@vue_mount(, , app)` .
-Somewhat silly, but something we have to put up with when using Blade directives :)

 **Example 4: Extra dependencies**

 What if the component you want to use is loaded into Vue in a JavaScript file that is not part of your normal app bundle?
 When using the `register()` method to configure a component, you may pass a string or an array of strings as a third argument.
 This is a list of JavaScripts that should be included on the page.
 By default these will be passed through Laravel Mix’s `mix()` function, so versioning is handled for you automatically: